.BIN File Extension

 Generic Binary File

-A BIN file is a generic data file that stores information entirely or partially in binary format.
+A BIN file may also be a generic data file that stores information entirely or partially in binary format.
 The .bin extension is used by various applications for multiple types of files.
 Examples include saved data files, disk images, resource libraries, and firmware updates.

 More Information